A soldier's family photographed in Croydon in 1917

 A photographic postcard. || The printed information on the back of this photographic postcard includes the name of the photographer: ‘OVERTON.
 Photographer, 85 Prospect Street, Hull.’, plus the figure ‘2580’.
 In addition, there is a message written in black ink, which reads: ‘With Love from Ada / Christmas 1917.’
 Further information has also been pencilled in a different hand: ‘196221 Gunner G Colley / Antie sic Aircraft Section France’.
 This may be a red herring, however, because the soldier–father’s cap badge does not seem to be a match for the Royal Artillery’s.

-A soldier's family photographed in Newcastle
+A soldier's family photographed in Keighley

 1 Item

-A soldier's family photographed in Jersey
+A soldier's family photographed in Greenwich

 1 Item